How To Stop Eating Out of Boredom

 11 Best Ways To Stop Overeating

-When we’re just eating whenever we feel like it, and peaking in the fridge to see what’s in there, we often end up ordering out, eating something that wasn’t satisfying… and yes… overeating!
+When we’re just eating whenever we feel like it, and peeking in the fridge to see what’s in there, it affects our eating patterns and we often end up perpetuating unhealthy habits like ordering out, eating something that wasn’t satisfying… and yes… overeating!

 So set a time for when you’ll eat breakfast, lunch, snacks, and dinner.
 Include dessert & alcohol (if you’re over 21) in this plan, too.
 If you can plan your actual meals ahead of time, even better.
 Many women find that creating a structure alone helps them lose weight.
 Check out Best Body for weekly meal plans if you need inspiration or more help with planning.